-- Preparing and updating the League's Safety Plan. - Coordinate with the Team Safety Parents to provide the safest environment possible. - Assisting parents and individuals with insurance claims and will act as the liaison between the insurance company and the parents and individuals. - Explaining insurance benefits to claimants and assisting them with filing the correct paperwork. - Keeping the First Aid Log.
-This log will list where accidents and injuries are occurring, to whom, in which divisions, at what times, and under what supervision. - Correlating and summarizing the data in the First-Aid Log to determine proper accident prevention in the future. - Insuring that each team receives its Safety Manual and its First-Aid Kit at the beginning of the season. - Installing First-Aid Kits in all concession stands and re-stocking the kits as needed. - Make Little League's "no tolerance with child abuse" clear to all. - Inspecting concession stands and checking fire extinguishers. - Instructing Snack Shack workers on the use of fire extinguishers. - Checking fields with the Field Managers and listing areas needing attention. - Scheduling and attending First-Aid Clinics and CPR/AED training classes for managers, coaches, umpires, and team safety officers during the pre-season. - Creating and maintaining all signs on the fields and facilities including No Parking signs, No Smoking signs, No Pets Allowed, cautionary signs etc. - Acting immediately in resolving unsafe or hazardous conditions once a situation has been brought to his/her attention. - Making spot checks at practices and games to make sure all managers have their First-Aid Kits and Safety Manuals. - Tracking all injuries and near misses to identify injury trends. - Visiting other leagues to allow a fresh perspective on safety. - Making sure that safety is a monthly Board Meeting topic, and allowing experienced people to share ideas on improving safety.
+- Preparing and updating the League's Safety Plan. - Coordinate with the Team Managers, Coaches and Parents to provide the safest environment possible. - Assisting parents and individuals with insurance claims and will act as the liaison between the insurance company and the parents and individuals. - Explaining insurance benefits to claimants and assisting them with filing the correct paperwork. - Keeping the First Aid Log.
+This log will list where accidents and injuries are occurring, to whom, in which divisions, at what times, and under what supervision. - Correlating and summarizing the data in the First-Aid Log to determine proper accident prevention in the future. - Insuring that each team receives its Safety Manual and its First-Aid Kit at the beginning of the season. - Installing First-Aid Kits in all concession stands and re-stocking the kits as needed. - Make Little League's "no tolerance with child abuse" clear to all. - Inspecting concession stands and checking fire extinguishers. - Instructing Snack Shack workers on the use of fire extinguishers. - Checking fields with the Field Managers and listing areas needing attention. - Scheduling and attending First-Aid training classes for managers, coaches, umpires, and team safety officers during the pre-season.